kelvinz/code-notes/courses/spark_docs.md

 Use the And patch to make something happen when two conditions are met at the same time like the user’s mouth being open and eyebrows raised.
 	first boolean + second boolean => output

+*Equals Patch*
+Use the Equals patch to make something happen when the value coming from the input patch is within a close range or around a certain number.
+For example, if you want the user to face roughly a certain point on an axis to make something happen.
+	first number + second number + tolerance => equal